Matthew Broderick On Stage - Theatre Credits, Bio and Tickets

 Matthew Broderick was born in Manhattan, New York City in 1962.
 Broderick has enjoyed a glittering career across film, television and the stage, later inducted into the Hollywood Walk of Fame in 2006 for services to the film industry.

-Away from the stage, Broderick is perhaps best known for his performance in the film Ferris Bueller’s Day Off (1986).
-Playing a high schooler who spends a day off from school, his performance was loved by many, with Broderick winning a Golden Globe Award for best lead actor in a comedy or musical motion picture.
-Starring in multiple films throughout his career, his notable credits include Adult Simba in the The Lion King (1994), Leo Bloom in the film revival of The Producers (2005), the voice for Adam Flayman in The Bee Movie (2007) and Jeffrey in Manchester by the Sea (2016).
+Away from the stage, Broderick is perhaps best known for his performance in the film Ferris Bueller’s Day Off.
+Playing a high schooler who spends a day off from school, his performance was loved by many, with Broderick winning a Golden Globe Award.
+Starring in multiple films throughout his career, his notable credits include Adult Simba in The Lion King, Leo Bloom in the film revival of The Producers, the voice for Adam Flayman in The Bee Movie and Jeffrey in Manchester by the Sea.
+Matthew Broderick made his West End debut in The Starry Messenger at the Wyndham’s Theatre, opposite Elizabeth McGovern.